-Amanda Klasing is a senior researcher in the women’s rights division at Human Rights Watch.
-Her work focuses on sexual and domestic violence, reproductive rights, and economic and social rights.
+Amanda Klasing is the acting co-director of the women’s rights division at Human Rights Watch.
+Her work focuses on sexual and domestic violence, reproductive rights and women's health, indigenous rights, and economic and social rights.
 She is a specialist in the rights to water and sanitation.

-Amanda has been published in peer-reviewed journals on the right to water and on human rights and humanitarian response, and she is a contributing author of an academic book on health and human rights.
-Her op-eds have run in Jurist, The Hill, and the Huffington Post.
-She has made radio and TV appearances on outlets including the BBC, CCTV, and CNN Spanish.
+Amanda published in peer-reviewed journals on the right to water and on human rights and humanitarian response and is a contributing author of an academic book on health and human rights.
+She has spoken before United Nations human rights bodies.
+Her op-eds have run in Jurist, CNN, The Globe and Mail, the Huffington Post and other outlets.
+She has made radio and TV appearances on outlets including the BBC, Voice of America, CCTV, and CNN Spanish.
+She is a founding member of the Human Rights Methodology Lab.

 Amanda holds a master’s degree in social sciences from the University of Chicago, and a law degree from New York University, where she received the Vanderbilt Medal for outstanding contributions to the Law School.